- Advanced Cancer

 General treatment information

 Advanced cancer cannot be cured, but it can often be treated.
-The physical symptoms can almost always be managed.
+The physical symptoms it causes can almost always be managed.
 At any stage of cancer, the goal of treatment should be clear to both you and your loved ones.
 You should know if the goal is to cure the cancer, to slow its growth and help you live longer, or to relieve symptoms.
-This can sometimes seem confusing because some treatments used to cure cancer can also be used to slow its growth or relieve symptoms.
+This can sometimes be confusing because some treatments used to cure cancer are also used to slow its growth or relieve symptoms.

 Some people believe that nothing more can be done if the cancer cannot be cured, so they stop all treatment.
-But radiation, chemotherapy, surgery, and other treatments can often slow cancer growth and help control symptoms.
+But radiation, chemotherapy (and other drugs), surgery, and other treatments can often slow cancer growth and help control symptoms.
 And relieving symptoms like pain, blocked bowels, upset stomach, and vomiting can help you feel better.
 Something can almost always be done to help maintain or improve your quality of life.

 Treatment choices for advanced cancer depend on where the cancer started and how much it has spread.
 As a general rule, cancer that has spread will need systemic therapy such as chemotherapy or hormone therapy.
 Systemic therapy is treatment that is taken by mouth or injected into the blood to reach cancer cells throughout the entire body.
 Local therapies such as surgery or radiation therapy, which only affect a certain part of the body, might also be needed to help prevent or relieve certain symptoms.